 Dental implants can replace one or more teeth, and the process may involve removing current teeth if necessary.
 As the implants are fitted to the jaw bone, they are very strong and allow full use of chewing and eating food as you would with your natural teeth.

 Dental implants provide many benefits as they don’t need to ever be removed, replaced or fitted again.
-They stand along, and don’t require support from other elements such as wires or other teeth.
+They stand alone, and don’t require support from other elements such as wires or other teeth.
 They are also the most permanent solution to missing teeth.

 Option 2: Bridges